Szaki73/Video-Generator-Application/README.md

 - Stop Generator button: If we started a video generation we can stop it whit this.
 We will see a message at the bottom of the left panel: **Generation stopped**.
 - Row count, Columns in first row, Columns in second row, Columns in third row: This are used to chnage the grid layout.

 Note: We do not need to shape the grid to the cameras to get a nice video.
-For example if we have only two cameras and the layout is 3 by 3 the video wont be 3 by 3 it will be 1 by2 so empty spaces will be ignored.
+For example if we have only two cameras and the layout is 3 by 3 the video wont be 3 by 3 it will be 1 by 2 so empty spaces will be ignored.

 ### TOP PANEL